garrandall/popular-music-data/tracks/angel-johnny-tillotson.md

 My darling dear love you all the time
 I'm just a fool a fool in love with you

-I fell for you and I knew...
+I fell for you and I knew